BaselOmsha/Project-Code-Msaters/README.md

       4. The "Confirm Password" matches the password
       5. Day, month, year are not empty

       Additionally, a "ageValidation" named function is created to check that the user is at least 13 years of age or older.
-The function then is used in the express-validator (signup-validation.js".
+The function then is used in the express-validator (signup-validation.js").
 Another function called paswdEncryption that utilizes bcrypt library is created to hash the password in the database.

    2. Signup frontend design with its CSS.
+   3. Profile page that gets the user info from the session, edit function with its validation from similar to the signup.However the it also check if the email is found in the database but its id is the logged in user id it allows the update process, but of the ide in the database is different, it means the email is already in use by someone else and asks the user to pick a different email.
+   4. Helped with the passport implementation for the login.
-   3. Signup page accessibility: To improve accessibility for the signup page, semantic elements are used.
+   5. Signup page accessibility: To improve accessibility for the signup page, semantic elements are used.
 All the web pages in this webapp use the same header, footer, and main styling, so div tags are needed to contain the form and other elements.
 The first div contains all the elements of the page, and to make it accessible, an aria-labelledby is assigned to it as follow:

       ```html
       <div class="signup-form-main-area" aria-labelledby="signup-heading">